AMfaraz/Unit-Converter/README.md

 #Contributing

-  Fork the repository
+  Fork the repository.
-  Create a new branch: git checkout -b feature
+  Create a new branch: git checkout -b feature.
-  Make changes and commit: git commit -m 'Add new feature' Push to the branch: git push origin feature
+  Make changes and commit: git commit -m 'Add new feature'.
+  Push to the branch: git push origin feature.
-  Submit a pull request
+  Submit a pull request.

 A few resources to get you started if this is your first Flutter project: